What are facial microexpressions and what are their characteristics?

 What are the cataloged facial microexpressions?

 Dr. Paul Ekman, in his research, defined 7 universal emotions: disgust, anger, fear, sadness, joy, surprise (or astonishment) and contempt.
-The promotional material Lie to Me, features the main actor, Tim Roth, simulating the expressions catalogued by Dr. Paul with the main points to be observed:
+The promotional material for Lie to Me, features the main actor, Tim Roth, simulating the expressions catalogued by Dr. Paul with the main points to be observed:

 How to Detect Facial Microexpressions